Chirpy Chirpy Cheep Cheep: In popular culture

 The song was sampled in the Denim song "Middle of the Road" on their 1992 album, Back in Denim.

+It was referenced by Brian 'Brain damage' Balowski (played by Alexei Sayle) in The Young Ones episode 'Sick'.

 In a sketch in Victoria Wood As Seen on TV, a character telling her Forbes that her husband has been having an affair says that it must have been going on for a long time as ‘their tune was Chirpy Chirpy Cheep Cheep’.

 The song's title has sometimes been parodied: